-- They know how to optimize website content (aka on-page optimization).
+- They know how to optimize website content (aka on-page SEO).
 After the keyword research is done, an SEO consultant should know how to apply those important keywords to the various pages of your website.

 - They can uncover technical hindrances that are negatively impacting the website.
-An SEO consultant should know how to conduct a technical audit and work closely with website developers to resolve those errors.
+An SEO consultant should know how to conduct a technical SEO audit and work closely with website developers to resolve those errors.

 It’s about testing to see what’s working and not working for each individual business.

 - Years of experience.
-The more years an SEO specialist has in the industry, the more experience they have.
+The more years an SEO professional has in the industry, the more experience they have.
 This is usually the case, of course not always, but chances are they’ve seen a lot over the years and have the case studies to prove it.

 - They have proven results.
 An SEO specialist should be able to provide case studies and how they’ve helped businesses like yours in the past.
 They should have proof that they are results-driven and can help increase ROI.
 And don’t be afraid to ask for references!